 Péter Fried is a Hungarian opera singer known as the principal soloist of the Hungarian State Opera.
 He has received several prestigious awards, including the Liszt-Prize and the Bartók-Award.

-He has achieved success with his most important roles from the USA to Japan, for example: Sarastro, Ramfis, Colline, Gremin, Seneca, Rocco, Basilio, Don Alfonso, Philippo II, Guardián, Banquo, Landgrave (Tannhäuser), King Henry (Lohengrin), Arkel and Bluebeard.
-Fried was invited by Péter Eötvös to his own opera Three Sisters at the Lyon National Opera, at the Wiener Festwochen, in Cologne recorded by the WDR and also in Paris, and the Santa Cecilia Hall in Rome broadcast by RAI.
+He has enjoyed success in his most important roles from the United States to Japan, for example: Sarastro, Ramfis, Colline, Gremin, Seneca, Rocco, Basilio, Don Alfonso, Philippo II, Guardian, Banquo, Landgrave (Tannhäuser), King Henry (Lohengrin), Arkel, and Bluebeard.
+Fried was invited by Péter Eötvös to perform in his opera Three Sisters at the Opéra National de Lyon, at the Wiener Festwochen, in Cologne (recorded by WDR), as well as in Paris, and at the Santa Cecilia Hall in Rome, broadcast by RAI.

 Fried triumphed with his important roles at BOZAR, Royal Albert Hall, Barbican Hall, BBC PROMS, broadcast by BBC TV and by Radio Benelux, under the direction of Pierre Boulez.
 For ten years, he had an exclusive contract with Boulez Management.
 He was often invited to the most famous stages and festivals in Paris, London, Rome, Brussels, Washington, Baltimore, Helsinki, Oslo, Nagoya and Tokyo.